Skip to main content

 Health Insurance Requirements

-Malta operates a dual healthcare system, consisting of a public National Health Service (NHS) and a private healthcare sector.
-Health insurance requirements vary based on nationality:
+Malta operates a dual healthcare system, consisting of a public healthcare service and a private healthcare sector.
+Health insurance requirements vary based on nationality and immigration status:

 EU/EEA Citizens and Maltese Nationals

-These individuals automatically access the NHS by registering for a Maltese social security card, covering services such as emergency care and hospital stays.
+These individuals generally access public healthcare through Malta’s social security and health system.
 They can opt for private health insurance for quicker access and greater choice in services.

 Non-EU/EEA Citizens